Introduction to withdrawing pensions

 This scenario assumes David does not have other taxable income sources – therefore his only source of income is his pension.
 David would crystallise £16,666 of his pension – £4,166 (25% of £16,666) would be paid as a tax-free lump sum.

-David can then take £12,500 as a taxable income to use up all of her personal allowance for the 2020/21 tax year.
+David can then take £12,500 as a taxable income to use up all of his personal allowance for the 2020/21 tax year.
 Adding the tax free sum of £4,166 above gives him a total tax free income for the year of £16,666.

 Once David had taken this sum he would have £283,334 remaining uncrystallised and growing tax free.

-David’s pension contributions would now be limited to £4,000 per year as he has accessed the taxable element of her pension, which shouldn’t be a problem as long as he is fully retired.
+David’s pension contributions would now be limited to £4,000 per year as he has accessed the taxable element of his pension, which shouldn’t be a problem as long as he is fully retired.
 All of David’s income has been paid tax free.